-Today I will be instructing you how to clean an ATV carburetor.
+Today, I will be instructing you how to clean an ATV carburetor.
 I will be using a Yamaha Blaster 26 mm carburetor.
-However, most all ATV carburetors disassemble the same and are cleaned the same way.
+However, most ATV carburetors disassemble the same and are cleaned the same way.

 Get all your cleaning supplies together on your workbench.

-- can of carb cleaner or brake cleaner
+- a can of carb cleaner or brake cleaner;

 - small screwdrivers (Phillips and flat head);

-- paper clip unbent to a straight piece
+- a paper clip unbent to a straight piece;

 - emery cloth, sandpaper, or a toothbrush (optional);

-- compressed air (either air compressor or a can of compressed air)
+- and compressed air (either air compressor or a can of compressed air).

 Disconnect the carb from the bike.
 Most of the time, this is done by removing the cap, cable, and slide.
 There are also many hoses on the carb.
 They must all be removed.
 The gas petcock on the gas tank must be turned to "off" and the fuel line disconnected from the carb.
 The fuel overflow line must be removed.
 Any oil injection (2-stroke only) and idle lines must also be removed.
 Bring the carb to your workbench.

 Remove the hex jets with a screwdriver from under the carb where the bowl was attached.
 Once removed, spray this part of the carb down with carb cleaner and scrub with the emery cloth or toothbrush.
 Repeat this step until no more residue is left.
 You may have to submerge it in carb cleaner with the bowl.

 Step 5: Take the jets you removed and run the unfolded paperclip through them to remove any dust and dirt obstructing their passages.
 Next, spray the inside passage with carb cleaner.

 Spray the whole carb down with carb cleaner, inside and out—every hole you can find and especially inside the bore and slide area.
 Pay careful attention to bowl area and jet/jets area when doing this second spray down.